 Try testing by playing music through a handheld speaker, have someone move around the room while you’re outside it, and try and figure out where it’s escaping from.

-Usually, it’s either through the doors or windows, or through the thin walls.
+Usually, it’s either through the doors or windows or through the thin walls.
 The walls are a lot harder to insulate but if it’s the doors, that’s a much easier fix.
-If you’ve got a cupboard of walk in wardrobe, fill it with as many clothes as possible because that will insulate the sound more as well.
+If you’ve got a cupboard or walk-in wardrobe, fill it with as many clothes as possible because that will insulate the sound more as well.

 The slightly more expensive ways to soundproof a wall

-These methods are more effective, higher quality BUT more expensive usually.
+These soundproofing methods are more effective, of higher quality BUT more expensive usually.

 This is for those of you with a slightly higher budget for soundproofing.

 Any links should open in new tabs so you won’t lose your place, and also don’t feel like you have to do all of these methods.
-You can just choose one if you like, but we’ve found that the MORE of these things you do, the more soundproofed the room.
+You can just choose one if you like, but we’ve found that the MORE of these things you do, the more sound you stop from entering or exiting a room.

 6: Changing the doors